luluzhou1/alinush.github.io/_includes/refs.md

 [^PB21]: **Robust Safety for Move**, by Marco Patrignani and Sam Blackshear, 2021

 [^PBFplus19]: **Confidential Assets**, by Poelstra, Andrew and Back, Adam and Friedenbach, Mark and Maxwell, Gregory and Wuille, Pieter, *in Financial Cryptography and Data Security*, 2019

+[^PCWplus23e]: **Automated Detection of Underconstrained Circuits for Zero-Knowledge Proofs**, by Shankara Pailoor and Yanju Chen and Franklyn Wang and Clara Rodríguez and Jacob Van Gaffen and Jason Morton and Michael Chu and Brian Gu and Yu Feng and Isil Dillig, *in Cryptology {ePrint} Archive, Paper 2023/512*, 2023, [[URL]](https://eprint.iacr.org/2023/512)

 [^PD16]: **The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments**, by Joseph Poon and Thaddeus Dryja, 2016, [[URL]](https://lightning.network/lightning-network-paper.pdf)